 Although Prague isn’t as accessible for those with special needs as many other cities, the facilities are slowly improving.
 Things are made tough for those in wheelchairs by the many narrow streets covered in uneven paving found here, but ramps are being constructed on many buildings to increase the ease of access.
 Hotels and public transport also increase their accessibility for those with special needs, although only a minority of restaurants is wheelchair friendly in the city.

 If you want to plan your journey in Prague using the wheelchair friendly Metro stations, trams and buses, you should visit www.dpp.cz.
 You will also find that the timetables for the different buses denote which are wheelchair friendly.
 To get from the airport to Prague city centre, arrange transport with either the Prague Wheelchair Organization.

-Wheelchair Users Organization: You can rent wheelchairs here, as well as cars adapted for those with disabilities.
-They are found at Praha 8, Karlínské nám.12 and their phone number is 224 816 997.
+You can rent wheelchairs here, as well as cars adapted for those with disabilities.
+They are found at Praha 8, Karlínské nám.12 and can be reached on phone number i+420 224 816 997.

 Union of the Blind and Weak Sighted

 This organization provides information for those with visual impairments.
 More information can be found at www.braillnet.cz.